Seaside Special: 1978

-The first of two holiday programmes recorded on location in the Swiss winter sports resort of Leysin and inside the Seaside Special Big Top 4,000 ft up in the Alps.
-Presented by Andy Williams with his guests Sacha Distel and Demis Roussos with Rod Hull and Emu, Boney M, Sheila with Black Devotion, Katja Ebstein, Jan Madd Magic Show.
-Jacqueline Harbord, and featuring Geoff Richer's First Edition.
+The first of two holiday programmes recorded on location in the Swiss winter sports resort of Leysin and inside the Seaside Special (Special Vacances Blanches) Big Top 4,000 ft up in the Alps.
+Presented by Andy Williams with his guests Sacha Distel and Demis Roussos with Rod Hull and Emu who does an act featuring a new trick also performed with Larry Grayson at the London Palladium, Boney M, Sheila and B. Devotion, Katja Ebstein, Jan Madd Magic Show.
+Jacqueline Harbord, and featuring Geoff Richer's First Edition - their new name - who begin the show by singing along while making their plane journey to Switzerland.
+They do not just sing in English but in French too.
+Their French is a bit better than that of Andy Williams with Sacha Distel blowing a whistle when he needs some help.

-This may have been the infamous outside broadcast where the snow melted the night before and was replaced by Leysin Fire Brigade fire suppressing foam in the town streets.